-Depending on whether you’ve enabled the internet or the app Kill Switch, the Kill Switch blocks your device or some of the apps from accessing the internet.
+Depending on whether you’ve enabled the app or the internet, Kill Switch blocks your device or some of the apps from accessing the internet.

-When the tunnel to a NordVPN server is reestablished, the Kill Switch restores your internet connection.
+When the tunnel to a NordVPN server is reestablished, the Kill Switch restores your internet access.